Summer is coming!

 Some of the actions to consider mitigating against fire before summer completely takes hold are:

-Having a written survival plan that takes into account everyone on your farm, or at the very least having a discussion about your actions in the event of bushfire.
+- Having a written survival plan that considers everyone on your farm, or at the very least having a discussion about your actions in the event of bushfire.

 It’s your responsibility to maintain fire breaks on your farm – your local council or shire will be able to inform you about your specific requirements such as how wide your firebreak needs to be.
 Ideally it will be big enough to protect your property and provide access for a vehicle.